 A child raised by a parent or caregiver suffering from alcohol abuse may have a variety of conflicting emotions that need to be addressed to avoid future problems.
 They are in a difficult position because they cannot go to their parents for support.
 Some of the feelings can include the following:

 - Anxiety: The child may constantly worry about the situation at home.
 They may fear the alcoholic parent will become sick or injured and fear fights and violence between the parents.

-- Embarrassment: Parents may give the child the message that there is a terrible secret at home.
+- Embarrassment: Parents may tell the child that there is a terrible secret at home.
 The ashamed child does not invite friends home and is afraid to ask anyone for help

 - Anger: The child feels anger at the alcoholic parent for drinking and maybe angry at the non-alcoholic parent for lack of support and protection.